chapel-lang/chapel-hello-world/README.md

 # 'Hello, world!' in Chapel

+[Chapel](https://github.com/chapel-lang/chapel/) is a programming language for productive parallel computing.
 This repository contains starter code for a Chapel project.
-There are two ways to get started with writing Chapel:
+Please the [Learning Chapel](https://chapel-lang.org/learning.html) page to learn more of the language's features.

+To get started with this template, you can either use GitHub Codespaces or your own machine.

 ## Using a Codespace